 - Install the compressor on the correct location on the dampers.
 Properly insert the refrigerant pipes in the pipe expansions of the compressor pipes. - Install and tighten the bolts and nuts to fix the compressor to the dampers.

-- Nut
+- a Nut

 - Compressor

-- Damper
+- c Damper

 The compressor dampers may look different.